Content in this artcle

 Six groups consisting of three national teams each will take part in the Davis Cup Finals.
-Group A consists of Franc, Japan and Serbia, Group B of Croatia, Russia and Spain, Group C of Argentina, Chile and Germany, Group D of Belgium, Colombia and Australia, Group E of Kazakhstan, the Netherlands, and Great Britain, and Group F of Italy, Canada and the United States.
+Group A consists of Franc, Japan and Serbia, Group B of Croatia, Russia and Spain, Group C of Argentina, Chile and Germany, Group D of Belgium, Colombia and Australia, Group E of Kazakhstan and the Netherlands, and Group F of Italy, Canada and the United States.

 The winning teams from each group will progress to the knockout stage, as will the best and second-best runners-up.
 The winners in the quarterfinals will go on to the semis before the two winning teams at that stage go on to the final on November 24.
-France, Croatia, Argentina, Belgium and Great Britain are the top five seeds in the competition, with Chile being seeded lowest.
+France, Croatia, Argentina and Belgium are the top four seeds in the competition, with Chile being seeded lowest.

 The Big Davis Cup Final Talking Point

 One of the biggest talking points at this year’s Davis Cup Final is the change in its format.
 The last time the competition’s format changed was all the way back in 1981.
 The previous tiered system has been replaced, and the competition has been expanded from 16 to 18 national teams.
 In the past, the 16 best national teams would compete in the World Group, with other teams competing in regional groups.

 What’s more is that all the final matches will take place at a single location, as opposed to multiple locations in the past.
 As part of the excitement ahead of the revamped Cup, we have created a comprehensive introduction and preview.